Reese, LSU women push past Miami 54-42 to reach Final Four

 LSU shot 30.2% and went 1 for 12 from 3-point range, including misses on its first nine attempts.
 But Miami was even worse from 3, missing all 15 tries.

 The third-seeded Tigers finished with a 49-35 rebounding edge behind Reese, which led to a 15-3 edge in second-chance points — all desperately needed on a day with offensive rebounds readily available.

-Mulkey is in her second season at LSU, bringing a resume with three NCAA titles from her time at Baylor along with some flamboyant sideline looks such as her shimmering silver jacket with white pants for this one.
-She had cautioned that the Tigers were overachieving when they’re still strengthening a program for the long haul.

-Maybe so, but they’re ahead of schedule after pushing their way through the NCAA Tournament’s Greenville 2 Region.
-The Tigers head to Dallas to face Ohio State or Virginia Tech in Friday’s national semifinals.
-Reese, a Maryland transfer who has led Mulkey’s team all year with her physical play, was named the region’s most outstanding player.
+They also made 15 of 26 free throws while Miami got to the line just nine times.

 Jasmyne Roberts scored 22 points for ninth-seeded Miami (22-13), which had taken a wild ride here.
 The Hurricanes rallied from a huge deficit to beat Oklahoma State in the first round, stunned No. 1 seed Indiana on the road, then beat Villanova in Friday’s Sweet 16 despite blowing a 21-point lead.